hanshoi/python_web_course/material/prequisities/linux.md

 ### Filtering

 #### head
-Show certain number of lines at begining of file.
+Show certain number of lines at beginning of file.

 ```bash
 ~$: head -1 myfile.txt